 Standing Hammer Curls

 There is something that always made me feel like a badass when performing standing hammer curls.
 Perhaps they’re just such a classic!

 Hammer curls are awesome because they also hit your forearms and help boost grip strength.
 Plus, they keep the shoulders in a neutral position which is crucial for injuries/shoulder issues.

-Add in a couple sets of ten at the end of your workout to catch a burn.
+Add in a couple of sets of ten at the end of your workout to catch a burn.

 Single Arm Tricep Band Pressdown

-I’m sure you’ve seen these at some point with a cable machine- thy really are a great exercise.
-Make sure to lockout the arms at the bottom and ensure you’re not swinging the shoulders while performing them.
+I’m sure you’ve seen these at some point with a cable machine- they really are a great exercise.
+Make sure to lock out the arms at the bottom and ensure you’re not swinging the shoulders while performing them.

 I like to do these in higher volume so two sets with fifteen to twenty reps (depending on which band I use!).